tarantool/doc/doc/dev_guide/internals/iproto/format.rst

 "Space '%s' already exists".

 Since version :doc:`2.4.1 </release/2.4.1>`, responses for errors have extra information following what was described above.
-This extra information is given via MP_ERROR extension type.
-See details in :ref:`MessagePack extensions
+This extra information is given via the MP_ERROR extension type.
+See details in the :ref:`MessagePack extensions
 <msgpack_ext-error>` section.